A248/LibertyBans/CONTRIBUTING.md

 2. Maven 3.9.3 or greater
 3. JDK 25 or greater

-These can be installed through your package manager of choice.

 Maven is technically optional and can be substituted with the Maven wrapper - use `./mvnw` instead of `mvn` in commands.
 This guide will use both commands interchangeably.

+The other commands can be installed using your package manager.

 ## Cloning and Building